nrepl/spec.nrepl.org/spec.md

 this field will vary depending on the way the language in question represents errors.

-[should we go into detail about how to send stack traces?]
+[TODO: should we go into detail about how to send stack traces?]

 ```json
 // client -> server